RossSmyth/Music.py/README.md

 Not sure if it ever will

 # Current Features
-* Play any note from A0 to the frequency limit of Python.
-Not which note that is though
+* Play any note from A0 to B8 (B8 is limit of Python, not me)

 # Planned Features
 * Bring frequency range down to the lower limit